 - the symptoms TV can cause in men

 - and how easy it is for TV to be mistaken for another type of infection.

-The symptoms caused by TV can be similar to those caused by a number of other STIs; and the somewhat common nature of these may make the condition difficult to diagnose.
+The symptoms caused by trichomoniasis can be similar to those caused by a number of other STIs; and the somewhat common nature of these may make the condition difficult to diagnose.

-The TV parasite can be found in the vagina, urethra and paraurethral glands.
+The Trichomonas Vaginalis parasite can be found in the vagina, urethra and paraurethral glands.
 Women with TV may experience:

 - an increased amount of vaginal discharge which can also have an unpleasant fishy smell;

 - a change in the consistency of vaginal discharge.
 It may become thin and frothy or thick and yellow-green in colour;

 - pain when passing urine or when having sex;